 Mitch McConnell to Bring AOC's 'Green New Deal' to a Vote (Sinister Laugh)

-In a nice attempt to get Democrats to show their true colors, McConnell Once Again Channels Partisan Politics
+In an attempt to get Dems to show their true colors, Senate Majority Leader Mitch McConnell Once Again Channels Partisan Politics

 2/14/19, 6:44 pm EST